mgustafsson1/devbox/www/README.md

 This folder is the web root of the VM.
-So simply put your web projects here.
-(Clone them with git)

-Host setups
+It maps to /var/www using the shared folders of vagrant / virtualbox.
-The webserver nginx is configured that it automatically maps your host to any folder inside this directory with the same name using the Laravel config.
+Nginx is configured that it automatically maps your host to any folder inside this directory with the same name.
 So http://devbox will map to devbox/public, http://myproject.dev will map to myproject.dev/public